Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/input.md

 ![Replace with InputSystemUIInputMoudle](images/input_standaloneinputmodule.png)

-You can contoll the UnityUI placed on the game scene fron browser.
+You can control the UnityUI placed on the game scene from browser.

 > [!NOTE]
 > If the Unity application is in Background, even if the `RunInBackground` checkbox is On, you can not control the UnityUI from browser.
 This issue will be fixed in `com.unity.inputsystem`.